Associate in Science

 Business Technology: Administrative Assistant Concentration

-Students who are matriculated and place into developmental math and/or English are required to begin the course sequence in the first semester.
+Students who are matriculated and place into developmental math and /or English are required to begin the course sequence in the first semester.
 Please see an advisor with questions.

 Learn more about the program and apply at Associate in Science: Business Technology - Administrative Assistant

-Second Semester
+First Semester

 Item #